XuanchenLin/NanUI/docs/en-US/resource-handler-data-services.md

 ## Use resource processor

 The assembly resource processor needs to be registered in the WinFormium startup processing method.
-Use the ʻUseEmbeddedFileResource`method in the`application configuration agent` method to register the assembly resource handler scheme.
+Use the `UseEmbeddedFileResource`method in the`application configuration agent` method to register the assembly resource handler scheme.

 ### Register the data service in the current assembly